 Research in Microbiology at UVA spans the fundamental molecular processes of viruses, bacteria, fungi, and parasites of major importance to human health.

 The microbiology research community at UVA spans multiple basic science and clinical departments.
 It features numerous laboratories that are engaged in highly interactive and collaborative research, with many researchers sharing authorship on high-profile publications.
-Our research provides insight into important biological processes that are foundational to translational applications, including vaccine development and new therapeutic approaches for treating infections.
+Our research findings provide insights into basic biology and also provide foundations for translational applications, such as vaccine development and new therapeutic approaches for treating infections.

 The robust educational opportunities available include specialized coursework, laboratory rotations, journal clubs, and weekly seminars highlighting the work of trainees as well as that of internationally renowned scientists.

-Training in Microbiology at UVA equips our graduates to pursue diverse career options, including postdoctoral positions in academia, government, pharmaceutical and biotechnology industries, collegiate teaching, public policy, and patent law, to name a few.
+Training in Microbiology at UVA equips our graduates to pursue diverse career options, including postdoctoral positions in academia, as well as jobs in government, the pharmaceutical and biotechnology industries, collegiate teaching, public policy, consulting and patent law.